agrumery/aGrUM/README.md

 For a less technical introduction, checkout
 [the project's homepage](http://agrum.gitlab.io).

-aGrUM initial purpose was to support, sustain and share new frameworks and algorithms from the Graphical Models and Decision team at
+aGrUM's initial purpose was to support, sustain and share new frameworks and algorithms from the Graphical Models and Decision team at
 [LIP6](http://www.lip6.fr): [Christophe Gonzales](https://www.lip6.fr/actualite/personnes-fiche.php?ident=P37&LANG=en),
 [Pierre-Henri Wuillemin](https://www.lip6.fr/actualite/personnes-fiche.php?ident=P67) and